MJTemple/qsogen/filters/README.md

 * WISE_W4.filter

-In addition, if you want to compute Vega zero-point magnitudes for any new filters, you need the Vega spectrum:
+In addition, if you want to compute Vega zero-point magnitudes for any new filters, you need the Vega spectrum, available in the main code directory:
-* vega_2007.lis
+* ../vega_2007.lis